linsight/react-keyboard-event-handler/README.md

 'alphabetic' | 'a', 'b', ...'z'| 26 letter keys 'numeric' | '0', '1', ....'9 | 10 number keys
 'alphanumeric' | 'a'...'z', '0'...'9' |  36 alphanumeric keys
-'all' | n/a | handle all keyboard events
+'all' | n/a | Handle all keyboard events.
+If a key event does not match any common keys defined above, the `key` parameter to the callback function will have the value of 'other'.

 __Note__:
 1. Alias keys are alias to a list of common keys.
 Expect the same behavior as if the respective array of of common key names is in use.
 1. When a keyboard event matches, the first (`key`) parameter to the callback function will be the matched. lowercase common key name.
 1. Alias key names do not work with modifiers.

 # About exclusive handlers

 For example, in an app with a list of products,